pantsel/konga/docs/DEFAULTUSERSEEDDATA.md

 # Changing the default user seed data

-Konga will populate the user table with default entries if it finds none are present.
-If you wish to change the default data you can supply a file with alternative values.
+If you wish to seed users on first run, you can supply a file with user data.
 A sample file could look like:

 ````
 module.exports = [